Muay Farang advices before You come in Thailand

 Where to stay and/or train:

+There are various types of gyms for any needs.
 If the purpose of the trip is to train and fight, the suggestion is to stay in a “real” traditional camp where there are not many distractions and the training is at the level of preparing a fight, like for example ‘7 Muay Thai‘ camp in Rayong

 Normally, camps/gyms offer a complete package of training, accommodation and food, to experience camp life at its best.